samplchallenges/SAMPL9/README.md

 - 2022-04-06: Add CD submissions, updated usermap, and reference calculations
 - 2022-04-06: Add CD raw experimental measurements provided by Gilson group
 - 2022-04-06: Add generated machine readable experimental measurements for WP6 and CD
 - 2022-04-25: Update analyze_hostguest.py to include CD dataset submissions.
 - 2022-04-25: Edit analyze_hostguest.py updating deprecated .as_matrix() function to .to_numpy().
 - 2022-04-25: Edit and update submissions.py removing stats_funcs=None parameter from plotting functions
 - 2022-04-25: Add preliminary analysis of ranked methods and all methods separately for SAMPL9 WP6 and CD datasets.
 - 2022-05-10: Add additional info on nanoluciferase (NanoLuc) binding prediction challenge
+- 2022-06-29: Add (optional) conformers for NanoLuc challenge, as well as info on which compounds were tested as a racemic mix

 ## Challenge construction